-Please send an email to Erik Russell explaining your exact situation and what type of documentation you will need for the embassy.
+Please send an email to Melissa Borts explaining your exact situation and what type of documentation you will need for the embassy.
 We are more than happy to write an official letter or invitation for you.

 What size does my poster need to be for the Poster Session at Grad Cohort?

-Your poster size should be no larger than 30″ x 40″.
-You will be provided a foam board, pushpins, and an easel for your presentation.
+Your poster size should be no larger than 36″ x 48″ You might want to consider printing your poster using a fabric poster.
+We will provide a poster stand, you will be sharing this poster stand with one other participant.
 You will need to print and bring your poster to the workshop.

 Grad Cohort 2014 – Santa Clara, CA